hpcugent/vsc-base/doc/index.rst

     All long option names can be passed as environment variables.
 Variable name is SCRIPT_<LONGNAME> eg. --someopt is same as setting SCRIPT_SOMEOPT in the environment.

 GeneralOption will now use a configfile (in /etc/myconfig.cfg or ~/.myconfig.cfg) to look up options.
+It uses pythons' :py:class:`ConfigParser` class to parse the config files.
+If multiple configfiles can be found, the last one will be used.
 The options in the config file can be overwritten when you set an environment variable (e.g., SCRIPT_DEBUG).
 You can then furhter overwrite these options on the command line.